Whisky-App/whisky-book/src/steam.md

 | Source | [`@kuruae` on Discord](https://discord.com/channels/1115955071549702235/1224176817372659774/1303823720179040326), [this reddit comment](https://www.reddit.com/r/macgaming/comments/1gl55mn/comment/lvt4hu2/) |

 Since Whisky has stopped being actively maintained, newer Steam versions are not supported.
-If you cannot open Steam (instead being presented with a dialogue to quit or restart steam), follow these instructions:
+If you cannot open Steam (instead being presented with a dialog to quit or restart steam), follow these instructions:

-1. Press `Cmd-Shift-K` from the Whisky app or go to `File > Kill All Bottles`.
+1. Press `Cmd-Shift-K` from the Whisky app or go to `File > Kill All Bottles` in the menu bar.

 2. In your Whisky Steam configuration, add the following arguments: